 No. While it is unlikely that we would appreciate such invasive messaging, people rarely complain about the suggestions proposed of further articles to purchase when they visit Amazon and similar online stores.
 This is because they provide a real service and we therefore happily give our details to these websites.

 Data driven marketing and communications will need to carefully balance the support they provide to customers, with respect for their desire for privacy at certain times.
 The companies that succeed will be those that understand this and connect at the right times.
 Those that don’t, risk being banned from all future contact.

 An article by Toby McKenna on AdAge spoke of the “Three resolutions for data-driven marketers in 2018.”
 He said they are:

 - Demand fresher data

 - Revise your definition of “in-market” consumers

 - Shift your approach from myopic to broad-based (and forward thinking)

 I applaud the emphasis on the importance of data freshness.
 We are all irritated by ads presented to us that are no longer relevant once we have made a purchase, aren’t we?

 I also encourage a forward-thinking, longer-term perspective.
 Change is happening so fast today that we need to prepare for things before they even happen!
 Difficult maybe, but essential for businesses to survive.
 For further ideas on how you can do this, read “How to Prepare Business for Anything.
 Five Actions You Can Take Now.”

-The post includes the ten reasons your innovations may fail:
+The post includes the ten reasons your innovations are failing: